ksharma-xyz/Circuit-Demo/README.md

-# Circuit Navigation and State Management Demo
+# Circuit - Navigation and State Management Demo

-This project demonstrates navigation and state management in an Android application using the Circuit framework developed by Slack.
+This project demonstrates navigation and state management in an Android application using the [Circuit](https://github.com/slackhq/circuit) framework developed by Slack.

-Circuit is a framework for building composable UI in Kotlin.
+[Circuit](https://github.com/slackhq/circuit) is a framework for building composable UI in Kotlin.
 It provides a declarative way to define UI components and manage their state.
-In this project, we leverage Circuit for:

 ## Architecture